kaidawe/documentation/Guides/QuickStart.md

 ## Making an upload request

 Now that you have your Api Key you can proceed with any of our API calls.
 To start though we will cover the [upload-model endpoint](https://www.app.secur3d.ai/documentation/API/organizations/upload-model) that allows you to submit a model to be scanned by our services.
+Please note that there are certain file limitations that apply to this request, you can find a list of these on the endpoint's documentation page

 This function is separated into 2 parts.
 The first is the request for a presigned-url.
 The following is an example of how to make this request.